nextcloud/news/README.md

 * Check if the cronjob exists with **crontab -u www-data -e** (replace www-data with your httpd user)
 * Check the file permissions of the **cron.php** file and if **www-data** (or whatever your httpd user is called like) can read and execute that script
 * Check if you can execute the cron with **sudo -u www-data php -f owncloud/cron.php** (replace www-data with your httpd user)
+* Check your **data/owncloud.log** for errors
 * Check if the cronjob is ever executed by placing an **error_log('updating');** in the [background job file](https://github.com/owncloud/news/blob/master/cron/updater.php#L28).
 If the cronjob runs, there should be an updating log statement in your httpd log.
 * If there is no **updating** statement in your logs check if your cronjob is executed by executing a different script
 * If your cron works fine but owncloud's cronjobs are never executed, file a bug in [core](https://github.com/owncloud/core/)

 [ownCloud News Updater](https://github.com/owncloud/news-updater):
 * Check if the config.ini in **owncloud/data/news/config/config.ini** contains **useCronUpdates = false**
-* Start the updater in loglevel info mode, e.g.:
+* Start the updater in loglevel info mode and check if the feed update urls are polled, e.g.:

     owncloud_news_updater --loglevel info -c /path/to/config.ini

+* Check your **data/owncloud.log** for errors

 ### Adding feeds that use self-signed certificates
 If you want to add a feed that uses a self-signed certificate that is not signed by a trusted CA the request will fail with "SSL certficate is invalid".
 A common solution is to turn off the certificate verification **which is wrong** and **makes your installation vulnerable to MITM attacks**.
 Therefore **turning off certificate verification is not supported**.